Binary Funding Impacts in Derivative Valuation: Conclusion

 \section{Conclusion}

-In summary, we discussed a binary nature of FVA.
-By the binary nature of FVA, we can recover linear BSDEs and analytic solutions are allowed.
-In cases of \textit{replacement close-out}, the analytic solution can be represented as a closed-form.
+In summary, we discussed the binary nature of FVA.
+According to the binary nature of FVA, we can recover linear BSDEs and analytical solutions can be found.
+Under \textit{replacement cost}, the analytical solution can be represented in a closed-form.
 As a byproduct, this feature of FVA explains how FBA and DVA are different.
-In addition, this result provides an interpretation why banks buy Treasury bonds with presence of funding rates higher than OIS rate.
+In addition, this result provides an interpretation for banks purchasing Treasury bonds with the presence of funding rates that are higher than the OIS rate.